winitzki/scall/tutorial/programming_dhall.md

 ```

 The requirement of having `bizip2` turns out to be too strong for some `F`.
-For example, binary trees are defined via the pattern bifunctor `F a b = Either a (Pair b b)`.
+For example, the pattern bifunctor `F a b = Either a (Pair b b)` defines binary trees carrying data in leaves.
 But implementing `bizip2 : Bizip2 F` is impossible for this `F`:
 In one of the required pattern-matching cases, we would need to implement a function of type `a → Pair t t → Either (Pair a b) (Pair (Pair s t) (Pair s t))`.
-This is not possible as we cannot produce values of unknown types `b` or `s` from scratch.
+This is not possible as we cannot create values of unknown types `b` or `s` from scratch.

 Implementing a `zip` function for binary trees and many other recursive data structures becomes possible
 if we impose a  requirement for `F` that is weaker than the requirement of having `bizip2`.

-A suitable weaker version of `bizip2` will be called   `bizipF` and will have the type signature:
+A suitable weaker requirement is to have a method we  call    `bizipF`, with the following  type signature:

 ```dhall
 let bizipF : F a (L a) → F b (L b) → F (Pair a b) (Pair (L a) (L b)) = ???